 Step 3 – Nail the wood to the wall

-Since I had a smaller wall to work with I decided to be very careful with my cuts.
-I made some various lengths and did the part above the door then as I got down the side of the door I measured and made sure that none of the joints ever where the same as the row above and the row above that.
+I measured and made sure that none of the joints ever were the same as the row above and the row above that.

 You should try to vary the colors of the wood I used as well, making sure not to have two of the same next to or on top of each other.

 I cut around the outlet and security system with my jigsaw.
 You will see that there is now bare, unstained wood showing.
 After I was done I went back with a q-tip and gray stain and covered all that up.

 The Finished Reclaimed Wood Wall

 Here is the final product and I am super happy with it.
 The reclaimed wood wall cost me about $55 because I already had all the stain.
 It’s so easy to add architectural details without breaking the bank.

 We have made some changes to this room.
 Originally it was the teen hangout space but since they are in college (or now married and living far away) I have claimed this room as an office/den space.

 We gave our oldest the big IKEA couch and replaced it with the IKEA Uppland couch which is much smaller.
 That left room for my vintage desk.
 Also, you can see the built-ins on the other wall from the couch.
 That was one of my favorite projects I have ever done!